New Zealand Sub-Antarctic Islands

 (x)

-The New Zealand Sub-Antarctic Islands are particularly notable for the abundance and diversity of pelagic seabirds and penguins that utilise the islands for breeding.
+The New Zealand Sub-Antarctic Islands are particularly notable for the abundance and diversity of pelagic seabirds and penguins that utilise the islands for breeding, courtship and moulting.
 The property supports the most diverse community of breeding seabirds in the Southern Ocean.
 There are 126 species of birds, including 40 seabirds, eight of which breed nowhere else in the world.
-The islands support major populations of 10 of the world’s 22 species of albatross and almost 2 million sooty shearwaters nest on Snares Island alone.
-Land birds also display a surprising diversity, considering the limited land area available, with a large number of threatened endemics including one of the world’s rarest ducks (World Heritage Committee, 2012).
+The islands support major populations of 10 of the world’s 22 species of albatrosses (four of which are endemic to the region), three species of cormorants (one of which, the Bounty Island shag, is the world’s rarest cormorant) and four species of penguin.
+Almost 2 million sooty shearwaters nest on Snares Island alone.
+Land birds also display a surprising diversity, considering the limited land area available, with a large number of threatened endemics including snipe, parakeets and teal, which are one of the world’s rarest ducks (World Heritage Committee, 2012).

 Distinctive examples of evolutionary processes which result in high levels of endemism